wildfish/google-cloud-container-builder-example/README.rst

 In figuring this stuff out we hit a few gotchas along the way to do with how the docker state is handled.

-The first of gotcha concerns running tests in parallel, it seemed like a great idea to have our unit and selenium tests running side by side, both spin up their own instances of the web server, db and redis so both should be completely independent.
+The first concerns running tests in parallel, it seemed like a great idea to have our unit and selenium tests running side by side, both spin up their own instances of the web server, db and redis so both should be completely independent.
 In reality however we end up clashing on names based on when containers are created and destroyed by other processes.
 One option would be duplicate services for the different test types, alternatively we could move away from